mhurley4/Differential-Geometry/README.md

 Compute_Curvatures.ipnyb is a Jupyter notebook that can be used to implement functions in curvatures.py.
 It imports curvatures.py and then uses functions from there.
-Currently computes curvatures for three surfaces (two helicoids and sphere).
+Currently computes curvatures for three parameterizations (two for a helicoid and one for a sphere).